-If submission of paper copies of the proposal is required by the sponsor, the PI is responsible for the timely submission of these documents.
-The SRO is responsible for the electronic submission of proposals unless sponsor guidelines specify submission by the PI.
+The SRO is responsible for the electronic submission of proposals unless the sponsor guidelines specify submission by the principal investigator.
+If submission of paper copies of the proposal is required by the sponsor, the principal investigator is responsible for the timely submission of these documents.